EliAndrewC/l7r/setting/l7r.md

 - I will always promote all that will advance the Empire and oppose all that may harm it.

 Note the pattern that oaths sworn by large numbers of people are usually fairly simple, and they get more and more complicated for higher-ranking positions.
-For example, here is the oath of office sworn by the Damasu Minister of Works (the Damasu is a vassal family of the Akodo family of the Lion clan).
+For example, here is the oath of office sworn by the Damasu Minister of Works (the Damasu is a vassal family of the Akodo Family of the Lion Clan).

 "I, [name], do solemnly swear by Daikoku, the Fortune of Wealth, Koshin, the Fortune of Roads, and in the light of our radiant Lady Sun, to faithfully execute my duties as the Minister of Works for the Damasu domain.